 In a folder along with the final draft, you should include all of the components above plus photocopies of all cited source material with quoted or paraphrased material highlighted.
 The author’s name and the page numbers should be visible.
 The copies should be sorted in the order in which they are cited in the paper.

-· Linda Loman’s role in Willy’s downfall (Death of a Salesman)
+· Linda Loman’s role in Willy’s downfall in Death of a Salesman

-· The role of individualism/the American dream/anti-capitalism in Death of a Salesman
+· The American Dream/anti-capitalism in Death of a Salesman